Svein-Tore/Airpy/README.md

 ![Pycharm meny](https://github.com/Svein-Tore/Airpy/blob/master/Pycharm_tools.png)

 If you use an editor other than PyCharm, you only need the files airpy.py, sender_kode.py and receiver_kode.py.
-If you are using Mekikts kits (Hover:bit and Air:bit) you will have tuse the file senderkode_makekit.py and mottakerkode_makekit.py.
+If you are using MakeKit's kits (Hover:bit and Air:bit) you will have to use the file sender_kode_makekit.py and mottaker_kode_makekit.py.

 ## Happy flight :smiley: